Investment firms bet on stocks hit by Archegos unwind

 By Maiya Keidan

-May 17 (Reuters) - Several investment firms in North America and the UK purchased shares in the first quarter of companies that plummeted after the meltdown of Archegos Capital Management, regulatory filings revealed.
+May 17 (Reuters) - Several prominent investment management firms purchased shares in the first quarter of companies that plummeted when large banks sold them in a hurry amid the collapse of private investment firm Archegos Capital Management at the end March.

-Soros Fund Management and hedge funds HG Vora Capital Management and Coatue Management entered into positions in media stock ViacomCBS Inc VIAC.O after disclosing no holdings in the previous quarter, the quarterly filings covering the three months to the end of March showed.
+Regulatory filings show that Soros Fund Management and hedge funds HG Vora Capital Management and Coatue Management entered positions in media stock ViacomCBS Inc after disclosing no holdings in the previous quarter.

-The so-called 13F filings do not disclose the date the purchase was made but give a snapshot of what fund managers owned at the end of the quarter.
+The so-called 13F filings do not disclose the date the purchase was made but give a snapshot of what U.S. stocks fund managers owned at the end of the quarter.

-Archegos, a family office run by ex-Tiger Asia manager Bill Hwang, was highly exposed to ViacomCBS, whose shares plummeted in March, leaving the hedge fund facing a huge margin call from its prime broker banks.
+Archegos, a family office run by ex-Tiger Asia manager Bill Hwang, was highly exposed to ViacomCBS, leaving the hedge fund facing a huge margin call from its prime broker banks.
 Global banks lost nearly $10 billion from the Archegos implosion.

+Stock trading at the start of 2021 was shaped both by a sharp run-up in the shares of ailing video retailer GameStop and the fast collapse of Archegos.

-Archegos' prime brokers in March were forced to sell large blocks of shares of ViacomCBS, media peer Discovery Inc DISCA.O and Chinese search giant Baidu 9888.HK in the first quarter.
+Archegos' prime brokers in March were forced to sell large blocks of shares of ViacomCBS, media peer Discovery Inc and Chinese search giant Baidu in the first quarter.

 ViacomCBS plunged 57% in March while Discovery dropped 44% and Baidu fell 30%.
 All proved popular buying choices for hedge funds in the first quarter.